SoftSimu/SymPhas/DOCUMENTATION_GUIDE.md

 - **FFTW3** (version 3.3.7+)
   - **Purpose**: Fourier Transform solvers (`SolverFT`, spectral methods)
-  - **Note**: Can be disabled, but eliminates Fourier transform capabilities
+  - **Note**: Can be disabled, but prevents the spectral solver from being used.
+  - FFTW3 is automatically downloaded and setup by the SymPhas CMake configuration.

 #### Optional Dependencies